GoogleChrome/ip-protection/Masked-Domain-List.md

 goldfishgrowth.com                               | Admiral                                                        | Not Impacted By Script Blocking
 gondolagnome.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 goodbark.com                                     | Admiral                                                        | Not Impacted By Script Blocking
+gorgeousedge.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 gracefulmilk.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 grainmass.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 grandfatherguitar.com                            | Admiral                                                        | Not Impacted By Script Blocking